You can manage your battery, extend your battery life, and fix issues with the battery in your Pixel phone.

 Use Battery Saver & Extreme Battery Saver

-"Optimizing for battery health" (Pixel 3 & later)
+"Charging temporarily limited" (Pixel 3 & later)

 To help preserve battery health, your phone automatically limits charging to about 80% under certain conditions: